Farrah Abraham Slams Her ‘Teen Mom’ Replacement: ‘She’s Not A Filler’

 — Cory Wharton (@MTVCoryWharton) April 1, 2018

 However, while Cheyenne Floyd may be new to the Teen Mom franchise, she is no stranger to MTV or reality television.
-Cheyenne as appeared on both Are You The One and The Challenge in the past, and would be bringing her daughter, Ryder, 1, and baby daddy, Cory Wharton along for the ride if she is officially named Farrah Abraham’s replacement.
+Cheyenne has appeared on both Are You The One and The Challenge in the past, and would be bringing her daughter, Ryder, 1, and baby daddy, Cory Wharton, along for the ride if she is officially named Farrah Abraham’s replacement.